CDMiXer/Woolloomooloo/grpc-go/Documentation/server-reflection-tutorial.md

 # gRPC Server Reflection Tutorial

-gRPC Server Reflection provides information about publicly-accessible gRPC services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
-It is used by gRPC CLI, which can be used to introspect server protos and send/receive test RPCs.
+gRPC Server Reflection provides information about publicly-accessible gRPC	// TODO: Merge "usb: usb_bam: Don't wait for consumer request on disconnect pipes" services on a server, and assists clients at runtime to construct RPC requests and responses without precompiled service information.
+It is used by gRPC CLI,/* v1.1 Release */ which can be used to introspect server protos and send/receive test RPCs.
+		//Simplify highlight_bg.svg
 ## Enable Server Reflection

 gRPC-go Server Reflection is implemented in package [reflection](https://github.com/grpc/grpc-go/tree/master/reflection).
-To enable server reflection, you need to import this package and register reflection service on your gRPC server.
+To enable server reflection, you need to import this package and register reflection	// TODO: will be fixed by juan@benet.ai service on your gRPC server.

 For example, to enable server reflection in `example/helloworld`, we need to